 Natural Language Processing with PyTorch(Half-Day Training)

-Ravi Ilango is a Principal Data Scientist at StatesTitle.
+Ravi Ilango is a Lead Data Scientist at a silicon valley startup in stealth mode.
 He is passionate in developing deployable deep learning solutions.
-Previously he was at Foghorn Systems as a Sr. Data Scientist and has over 10 years of experience at Apple as a data Scientist & at Applied Materials in Supply Chain Program Management.
+Previously he was at StatesTitle and at Foghorn Systems as a Sr. Data Scientist and has over 10 years of experience at Apple as a data Scientist & at Applied Materials in Supply Chain Program Management.
 Ravi has a Graduate Certificate in Data Mining & Machine Learning from Stanford and completed a Masters Program in Aeronautics and Production Engineering from IIT Madras.
 He has a BS in Mechanical Engineering, Madras University.

 Natural Language Processing with PyTorch(Half-Day Training)